 The ride was about 3 hours long.
 We had a pit stop and the tour guide said: “This is the happy time” that means we were being given a toilet break!
 He then took us to a local shop that makes ornaments and plates from a special type of crystal found in the ocean nearby.

-Once we got to Mekong Delta, our tour started off with a boat ride around the Mekong Delta and then stopped at three places.
+Once we got to Mekong Delta, our tour started with a boat ride around the Mekong Delta and then stopped at three places.
 One of the places was where they make bricks and we got to see how all the houses are made.
 At another stop, they showed us where they make coconut sweets, a popular local sweet, and again we saw how they make were made.
 The last stop was at a carpet factory.

 With this tour, we were provided with a free lunch of the local catfish – very tasty.
 Then the tour finished off with a quick bike ride around, and then on a Vietnamese longboat taking us back to the bus.

 We got back to the hostel at 5 pm, washed up and then went in search of a lovely Pho for dinner and, afterward, on to explore what the nightlife has to offer.
 At midnight, we hopped onto the magical “night bus” which would take us through the night to Dalat.
 The night bus has wonderful beds that let you can crash out while covering miles!
-It only cost £5 for a 6 and half hour ride and has WIFI (but ask at the start of the journey because once he’s driving that’s it!!)!
+It only costs £5 for a 6 and half hour ride and has WIFI (but ask at the start of the journey because once he’s driving that’s it!!)!

 Day 4 Da Lat

 We arrived in Dalat at 7 am with 10 hours until our next bus.
 We went to get breakfast but everything was still closed.
 Yet we soon found a sandwich place which makes Banh Mi that is a sandwich filled with meat (chicken or beef )or without meat and some type of sauce, lettuce, and cucumber.
 It is very spicy, even if you ask for it not to be spicy it still is!
-But its nice.
+But it is nice.

 We took a cable cart to a temple that was called Truc Lam Pagoda.
 Then went for food and had Vietnamese Pho and then explored on our own for a bit and then headed back to the bus station to get the bus to Nha Trang.